mv-2112/canonical-openstack-docs/how-to/install/multinode-install.rst

 Prepare the machine
 ~~~~~~~~~~~~~~~~~~~

+As a prerequisite, deploy LXD based Juju controller on the node.
+Refer :doc:`Bootstrap LXD based Juju controller on single node </how-to/misc/bootstrap-single-node-lxd-based-juju-controller>` for detailed procedure.
+This is required only on the first machine (bootstrap machine).

 Sunbeam can generate a script to ensure that the machine has all of the
 required dependencies installed and is configured correctly for use in
 OpenStack - you can review this script using: